 In November 1987, the Ministry of Public Security issued the Measures for the Control of Security in the Hotel Industry, and in June 2004, the State Council promulgated the Decision of the State Council on Establishing Administrative License for the Administrative Examination and Approval Items Really Necessary To Be Retained.
 Under these two regulations, anyone who applies to operate a hotel is subject to examination and approval by the local public security authority and must obtain a special industry license.
 The Measures for the Control of Security in the Hotel Industry impose certain security control obligations on the operators.
 For example, the hotel must examine the identification card of any guest to whom accommodation is provided and make an accurate registration.
 The hotel must also report to the local public security authority if it discovers anyone violating the law or behaving suspiciously or an offender wanted by the public security authority.
-Pursuant to the Measures for the Control of Security in the Hotel Industry, hotels failing to obtain the special industry license may be subject to warnings or fines of up to RMB200.
+Pursuant to the Measures for the Control of Security in the Hotel Industry in the Hotel Industry , hotels failing to obtain the special industry license may be subject to warnings or fines of up to RMB200.
 In addition, pursuant to various local regulations, hotels failing to obtain the special industry license may be subject to warnings, orders to suspend or cease continuing business operations, confiscations of illegal gains or fines.

 In April 1987, the State Council promulgated the Public Area Hygiene Administration Regulation, according to which, a hotel must obtain a public area hygiene license before opening for business.
 Pursuant to this regulation, hotels failing to obtain a public area hygiene license may be subject to the following administrative penalties depending on the seriousness of their respective activities: (i) warnings; (ii) fines; or (iii) orders to suspend or cease continuing business operations.
 In March 2011, the Ministry of Health promulgated the Implementation Rules of the Public Area Hygiene Administration Regulation, according to which, starting from May 1, 2011, hotel operators shall establish hygiene administration system and keep records of hygiene administration.
-In February 2009, the Standing Committee of the National People's Congress, or the SCNPC, enacted the PRC Law on Food Safety, according to which any hotel that provides food must obtain a food service license; any food hygiene license which had been obtained prior to June 1, 2009 will be replaced by the food service license and the food service license (or formerly food hygiene license) into one unified hygiene license.
-Pursuant to this law, hotels failing to obtain a food service license (or formerly food hygiene license) into one unified hygiene license.
-Pursuant to this law, hotels failing to obtain a food service license (or formerly food hygiene license) into one unified hygiene license.
-Pursuant to this law, hotels failing to obtain a food service license (or formerly food hygiene license) into one unified public area hygiene license.
-Pursuant to this law, hotels failing to obtain a food service license (or formerly food hygiene license) into one unified public area hygiene license.
-Pursuant to this law, hotels failing to obtain a food service license (or formerly food hygiene license) into one unified public area hygiene license.
-Pursuant to this law, hotels failing to obtain a food service license (or formerly food hygiene license) into on
+In February 2009, the Standing Committee of the National People's Congress, or the SCNPC, enacted the PRC Law on Food Safety, according to which any hotel that provides food must obtain a food service license; any food hygiene license which had been obtained prior to June 1, 2009 will be replaced by the food service license once the food hygiene license and the food service license (or formerly food hygiene license) into one unified hygiene license.
+Pursuant to this law, hotels failing to obtain a food service license (or formerly food hygiene license) may be subject to: (i) confiscation of illegal gains, food illegally produced for sale and tools, facilities and raw materials used for illegal production; or (ii) fines between RMB2,000 and RMB50,000 if the value of food illegally produced is less than RMB10,000 or fines equal to 500% to 1000% of the value of food if such value is equal to or more than RMB10,000.